open-telemetry/opentelemetry-collector-contrib/processor/spanprocessor/README.md

 - `break_after_match` (default = false): specifies if processing of rules should stop after the first match.
 If it is false rule processing will continue to be performed over the modified span name.
+- `keep_original_name` (default = false): specifies if the original span name should be kept after processing the rules.
+If it is true, the original span name will be kept, otherwise it will be replaced with the placeholders of the captured attributes.

 ```yaml
 span/to_attributes: